nirabo/dell-unisphere-package/docs/DellUnisphereRestAPI.md

 | 1 | Firmware |
 | 2 | LanguagePack |

-## Software Upgrade Session
+## upgradeSession

 Information about a storage system upgrade session.
+Create or view an upgrade session to upgrade the system software or hardware.
+A hardware upgrade session starts or shows the status of a hardware upgrade.

-Create an upgrade session to upprade the system software or view existing upprade sessions.
-The upgrade sessions installs an uporade candidate file ryslem.
-Download the hast Support website.
+A software upgrade session installs an upgrade candidate file that was uploaded to the system.
+Download the latest upgrade candidate from Dell Online Support website.
 Use the CLI to upload the upgrade candidate to the system before creating the upgrade session.
-For information, see theUnisphere CLI User Guide.
+For information, see the Unlappare CLI User Guide.

 The latest software upgrade candidate contains all available hot fixes.
 If you have applied hot fixes to your system, the hot fixes are included in the latest upgrade candidate.
 Note: All system components must be healthy prior to upgrading the system software.
-If any system components are degraded, the software update will fail
+If any system components are degraded, the software update will fail.

 ### Embedded resource types